What is Borderline Personality Disorder?

 The term borderline was developed when psychoanalysis failed for a group of patients who did not have psychotic or neurotic symptoms.
 Put simply, borderline means on the border of psychotic and neurotic.
-This name does not speak to the real problem which really is a disorder that develops when an infant, toddler, child is neglected emotionally and or sexually physically abused.
-Such neglect leads a child’s inability to regulate feelings, self soothe, and tolerate any distress.
-While research has shown that predisposition to sensitivity, as well as brain abnormality could be behind some of the problems with emotional regulation, the studies are weak and are over ridden by evidence that supports emotional neglect and invalidating child hood environments as being key to developing borderline traits.
+This name does not speak to the real problem which really is a disorder that develops when an infant, toddler, the child is neglected emotionally and or sexually physically abused.
+Such neglect leads to a child’s inability to regulate feelings, self-soothe, and tolerate any distress.
+While research has shown that predisposition to sensitivity, as well as brain abnormality, could be behind some of the problems with emotional regulation, the studies are weak and are overridden by evidence that supports emotional neglect and invalidating childhood environments as being key to developing borderline traits.

 The expert and pioneer psychologist Marsha Linehan was the first person who came up with a treatment called dialectic behaviour therapy.
 While she did not take on the ridiculous name of the ” disorder,” she did very powerfully create strategies, and skills that address the major maladaptive behaviours within the borderline personality.
 Her treatment DBT (diabetic behaviour therapy) has shown to be so successful that many therapists now use dialectic skills training for all clients with complex trauma in their history.

 The bottom line is borderline personality is a disorder that is the result of neglect during infancy particularly between the time of 0 – 24 mons.
-Beyond this time, neglect often leads to a child being vulnerable to any abuse whether this be sexual, physical or emotional.
+Beyond this time, neglect often leads to a child being vulnerable to any abuse whether this is sexual, physical or emotional.
 In the still face experiment, we observe that if a baby is neglected long enough, they will begin to dissociate which leads to a reinforced adaptation to distress, hence, this infant becomes an adult that struggles with dissociation when under stress.
 Combine this with zero skills on how to regulate emotions (because the parents were unavailable to mirror or validate emotions), and you have a child who grows up to become emotionally illiterate.
-Often for this person there are dramatic shifts between hyper arousal and hypo arousal within the nervous system, sometimes within hours.
-This can then lead to maladaptive ways of regulating the nervous system, like abusing substances, cutting behaviors, binge eating, and any behavior that will ease distress.
+Often for this person, there are dramatic shifts between hyperarousal and hypo arousal within the nervous system, sometimes within hours.
+This can then lead to maladaptive ways of regulating the nervous system, like abusing substances, cutting behaviours, binge eating, and any behaviour that will ease distress.